← Back to eero Routers Modem / Router UFB Settings

 - Locate the reset button on the back of the eero 6+.

-- Press and hold the reset button for about 10-15 seconds using a paperclip or pin until the router’s LED lights start flashing.
+- To Hard Reset press and hold the reset button for about 10-15 seconds using a paperclip or pin until the router’s LED lights start flashing RED.

 If you are still unable to connect, please reach out to our support team at [email protected] for further assistance.